Paul-Lecomte/socketio-test/README.md

 This project demonstrates a simple integration of Socket.IO with a React frontend, allowing real-time communication between the client and server.
 The backend is set up with Socket.IO to emit and receive messages, while the frontend allows sending and receiving messages using WebSockets.

+## Things to do
+- **Frontend**
+  - Create a real frontend that is actually usable

+- **Backend**
+    - Create a schema to store the messages in a DB to have a message history

 ## Features

 - **Frontend:**